suryarocks11/ACPML-ED-Assignment-EDA-on-NYC-Taxi-Records/README.md

 # ACPML-ED-Assignment-EDA-on-NYC-Taxi-Records
-Program: Master's In Machine Learning and AI Course: SQL and Statistics Essentials
+Program: Master's In Machine Learning and AI Course: SQL and Statistics Essentials Submitted by Surya Prakash Gupta